-Over the course of 2020, Joe went from being a perfectly healthy and active priest in his mid-30s, with no prior medical history, to experiencing severe bouts of abdominal pain in March and April, which eventually led to a diagnosis of ulcerative colitis in June, and the removal of a very inflamed gallbladder in July.
-While his pain subsided, and Joe's colitis became manageable with medication, further inspection of his bile ducts after surgery revealed some abnormalities.
-After several scans and tests, and two additional surgical procedures, Joe was finally diagnosed in January 2021 with very early Stage I bile duct cancer (cholangiocarcinoma).
+Over the course of 2020, Joe went from being a perfectly healthy and active priest in his mid-30s, with no prior medical history, to experiencing severe bouts of abdominal pain in March and April, which eventually led to a diagnosis of ulcerative colitis in May, and the removal of a very inflamed gallbladder in June.
+While his pain subsided, and his colitis became manageable with medication, further inspection of Joe's bile ducts after surgery revealed some abnormalities.
+After several more scans and tests, and two additional surgical procedures, Joe was finally diagnosed in January 2021 with very early Stage I bile duct cancer (cholangiocarcinoma).

 Joe's particular form of cancer is caused by a rare autoimmune disease of the liver, called primary sclerosing cholangitis (PSC), which sometimes occurs in people who have ulcerative colitis.
 No one knows what causes PSC, but it is thought to be genetic.
-Typically it is not detected until a person is in their late 40s or 50s, and while PSC can eventually lead to cancer, cirrhosis, and other liver and bile duct problems, it is extremely rare for cancer to develop this early at the very onset of PSC, and it is even MORE rare for any bile duct cancer to be detected at such an early stage, with no visible tumor or mass and prior to any spread.
-PSC also normally shows up first in the liver, but as of right now, Joe's liver remains perfectly healthy.
-Joe's case is therefore exceedingly rare on a number of levels.
+Typically it is not detected until a person is in their late 40s or 50s, and while PSC can eventually lead to cancer, cirrhosis, and other liver and bile duct problems, it is extremely rare for cancer to develop this early, at the very onset of PSC, and it is even MORE rare for any bile duct cancer to be detected at such an early stage, with no visible tumor or mass, and prior to any spread.
+PSC also normally shows up first in the liver, after years of struggling with ulcerative colitis.
+As of right now, however, Joe's liver remains perfectly healthy.
+Joe's case is therefore exceedingly rare, on a number of levels.